Bassim47/java-vision/README.md

 # Java™ Vision - sample Java web application using the Alchemy Vision API for image tagging and face detection

+This projects shows how to use the Alchemy Vision API in a Java application.

 [![Deploy to Bluemix](http://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

   <img src="screenshot.png" width="600"/>